-If you’re on keto, you’ve likely heard about how MCT oil and keto are a match made in heaven.
-But what is MCT oil?
-And how does it help someone stay in ketosis?
+If you follow a keto diet, you’ve likely heard that MCT oil and keto are a perfect match.
+But what is MCT oil, and how does it help someone stay in ketosis?
 Don’t worry—we have you covered in this guide to MCT oil and the ketogenic diet.

 The ketogenic diet is a powerful low-carb diet known to help burn body fat and kick sugar cravings to the curb.
 Supplementing your keto diet with MCT oil makes ketosis easier and more effective.

-How, you may ask?
 You reap all the benefits of keto when you’re in ketosis, a state in which your body burns fat instead of carbs for fuel.
-Of course, in a world filled with refined sugars and processed carbohydrates, avoiding blood sugar spikes and getting into ketosis is the hard part.
+However, getting into ketosis (and staying here) can be tough in a world filled with refined sugars and carbohydrates.

-Fortunately, MCT oil makes it easier to eat and burn fat like a boss.
-Keep reading to find out why MCT oil and keto work so well together—and how you can take your fat-burning benefits to the next level.
+Keep reading to find out why MCT oil and keto work so well together—and how you can use it to take your fat-burning benefits to the next level.

 How MCT oil benefits ketosis